alex-karev/godot-simple-procedural-terrain/README.md

 ### Example
-**An example of usage can be found in "Example" directory**
+**Examples can be found in "Example" directory**

+**Example.tscn shows the basics of usage**

+**Example(MultipleMaterials).tscn is a slightly modified Example.tscn to demonstrate how to use multiple materials**

+Also, it is recommended to look at SimpleGenerator.gd.
+This is a simple map generator made for demonstration purpose.
+It gives a nice example of how "get_height()" and "get_value()" functions in your own generator script could look like.

 ## TODO

 - [ ] Add "How it works" section
 - [ ] Fix typos in README
 - [ ] Spawn water
-- [ ] Add support for multiple materials
+- [X] Add support for multiple materials
 - [ ] Optimize marching squares algorithm
 - [ ] ?
 Add particles
 - [ ] ?
 Add props scattering